samlkey/pyClean/README.md

 ## Features

 - Deletes temporary files from user and system directories.
-- Cleans Windows Prefetch folder.
+- Cleans Windows log files.
-- Empties the Recycle Bin.
+- Allows multiple options for cleaning specific directories.
-- Provides a simple command-line interface for ease of use.
+- Provides a GUI to select what to delete.

 ## Installation